gazebosim/sdf_tutorials/nesting/legacy_behavior.md

   * `<pose>`: Overrides the pose of the nested model.
 The pose is specified with respect to the parent model frame.
   * `<static>`: Overrides the static value of the included model.
+  * `<plugin>`: A plugin element to be added to the list of plugins associated with the included model.

 The following example shows the use of the `<include>` tag to create a model that contains multiple instances of the `sphere` model shown in the earlier